 ***The red star means that they are the most effective means of advertising for long-term profit.

-Of course every restaurant needs a POS (point-of-sale) system.
+Every restaurant needs a POS (point-of-sale) system.
 It’s how your customers pay.
-Of course you can go cash-only but the overwhelming majority of restaurants have systems to accept credit and debit cards.
+You can go cash-only but the overwhelming majority of restaurants have systems to accept credit and debit cards.

 If you are going to be cooking yourself, that is one important position you will not need to fill.
 However, if you are leaving the cooking up to someone else, then this is the most important position you need to fill.
 The quality of the food will make or break your business.
 The chef will also determine your menu and how much you will charge for your dishes.
 But just because someone is a good cook doesn’t mean they will be a good executive or head chef.
 Here are some qualities you should look for in your chef: